Cookie Monster Cookies

 - Add in the flour, salt, and baking soda, and mix until just combined (don't over-mix).
 Fold in the chocolate chips, chopped Oreos, and chopped mini chocolate chip cookies.

 - Scoop 10 heaping tablespoons of dough onto each baking sheet.
 They should be fairly big (these are monster sized cookies!).
-Press a whole Oreo cookie slightly into the dough, then add more dough on top to cover the Oreo completely.
+Press a whole Oreo cookie slightly into half the balls of dough, then top them with another heaping Tablespoon of dough to cover the Oreo completely.
+Then bake 5 assembled cookies on each baking sheet.
 The cookies will weigh around 3 oz once assembled.

 - Bake the cookies one tray at a time in the preheated oven for 8-10 minutes, until edges and top look set.
 Let cool on the baking sheet for 10 minutes, then transfer to a cooling rack to finish cooling.